Neural Cellular Automata for Solidification Microstructure Modelling: Appendices

 \section{Appendices}

 The NCA simulation strategy is developed to capture the physics of the solidification microstructure formation, in which a CNN is trained by the outcomes of CA simulations.
-The details of the CA method and the generated data for training and validation of NCA are presented in \textbf{\ref{sec:traindata}}. \textbf{\ref{sec:dgv}} explains the derivation of the dendrite growth rate of Hastelloy X for consideration in the CA simulations. \textbf{\ref{sec:nuc}} demonstrates the possibility of implementing consecutive nuclei activation for the trained NCA model.
-Finally, \textbf{\ref{sec:largeT}} shows the applicability of NCA for simulating solidification under larger undercooling range.
+The details of the CA method and the generated data for training and validation of NCA are presented in \textbf{\ref{sec:traindata}}. \textbf{\ref{sec:dgv}} explains the derivation of the dendrite growth rate of Hastelloy X for consideration in the CA simulations. \textbf{\ref{sec:nuc}} and \textbf{\ref{sec:largeT}} demonstrate the applicability of NCA for simulating consecutive nuclei activation and solidification with larger undercooling ranges.
+Finally, \textbf{\ref{sec:postpro}} elaborates a post-processing method for NCA and its effect on the predicted microstructure.